farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 $$H_0: \mu_t = \mu_0 \quad \quad Eq.(DGH 2.1)$$

-i.e., that the population trimmed mean $\mu_t$ equal the null hypothesis value of the population trimmed mean (e.g. 0).
+i.e., that the population trimmed mean $\mu_t$ equal the null hypothesis value of the population trimmed mean (e.g., 0).

 This procedure is implemented based on the recommendation of Wilcox (2017a, pp. 115, 212) to test the null hypothesis: